Call for Scientific Posters

 - Hone the available information, data, and graphics carefully so that everything included supports and contributes to the ability of your poster to convey an easy-to-grasp message.

-- Be sure added technology supports a quick visual overview of your project or case.
+- Be sure any added technology (laptop, etc.) supports a quick visual overview of your project or case.

 - Purpose: Why was this study/research performed?